microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/New-MgSecurityAttackSimulation.md

   - `[CreatedDateTime <DateTime?>]`: Date and time of creation of the attack simulation and training campaign.
   - `[Description <String>]`: Description of the attack simulation and training campaign.
   - `[DisplayName <String>]`: Display name of the attack simulation and training campaign.
 Supports $filter and $orderby.
-  - `[IsAutomated <Boolean?>]`: Flag representing if the attack simulation and training campaign was created from a simulation automation flow.
+  - `[IsAutomated <Boolean?>]`: Flag that represents if the attack simulation and training campaign was created from a simulation automation flow.
 Supports $filter and $orderby.
   - `[LastModifiedBy <IMicrosoftGraphEmailIdentity>]`: emailIdentity
   - `[LastModifiedDateTime <DateTime?>]`: Date and time of the most recent modification of the attack simulation and training campaign.
   - `[LaunchDateTime <DateTime?>]`: Date and time of the launch/start of the attack simulation and training campaign.
 Supports $filter and $orderby.